bencavins/python-p4-mock-challenge-cosmic-challenge/README.md

 ```

 > If you aren't able to get the provided seed file working, you are welcome to
-> generate your own seed data to test the application.
+> generate your own seed data to test the application, but a crashing seed script

----
+> is likely an indicator that something is broken in your models.

 ---